ajktown/docs/api/domain-driven-design.md

 Try to delete it as much as possible.

-### fromPostDto() PRIVATE

-Return Domain with given DTO (atd is required to write who created the domain)

-It is usually private because it is directly called by post() method.

 ### fromMdbByAtd()

 Some of the resources like `support` or `preference` are automatically created by the system.